 - He has achieved the Qualified Dentist Designation from the American Academy of Dental Sleep Medicine (AADSM), the gold standard in dental sleep medicine.
 He is one of very few dentists in the CSRA who has achieved this status.

-- He has taken more than 80 hours of continuing education and counting, specializing in dental sleep apnea.
+- He always stays up-to-date by frequently taking continuing education courses specializing in dental sleep apnea.
 He is currently working toward obtaining his Diplomate status with the AADSM.

 Frequently Asked Questions